karthi11051998/SQL-Portfolio/Customer Support Analysis/README.md

 - Concepts: Data Normalization, Data Validation, Views, Conditional Aggregation, Joins, and Time-Series Analysis.

 ## Database Architecture
-The original dataset was normalized into three distinct tables to reduce redundancy and improve query performance:
+The original dataset was normalized into three distinct tables to reduce redundancy and improve query performance.

 - Customers: Stores unique customer profiles.
 - Products: A lookup table for all items in the catalog.